Quinine Facts, Benefits, and Dangers for Malaria and Leg Cramps

 The antimalarial drug or drugs of choice depends on several factors, including the species of Plasmodium involved, the resistance of the parasite to the drug, the mechanism of action of the drug, and the condition of the patient.
 The development of parasite resistance to a particular medication is a frequent problem.

 Doctors have to prescribe the medications that are both widely available and effective in their area.
 In some parts of the world they may be limited in their choice.
-Artemisinin in combination with another drug is often considered to be the best treatment for malaria today, but there are signs that the parasite is developing resistance to the drug.
+Artemisinin in combination with another drug is often considered to be the best treatment for malaria today, but there are signs that the parasite is developing resistance to this combination.

 Facts About Malaria From WHO

-In 2016, an estimated 216 million cases of malaria occurred worldwide.
-There were an estimated 445 000 deaths from malaria globally, compared to 446 000 estimated deaths in 2015.— World Malaria Report 2017 from the World Health Organization, or WHO
+There were an estimated 219 million (malaria) cases and 435 000 related deaths in 2017.— World Malaria Report 2018 from the World Health Organization, or WHO

 Quinine and Leg Cramps